paul-brtd/FatesList/README.md

  4a) In Cloudflare, create a record (A/CNAME) called @ that points to your VPS ip/hostname

- 4b) In Cloudflare, create a record (A/CNAME) called m that points to your VPS ip/hostname

- 4c) In Cloudflare, go to Speed > Optimization.
-Enable AMP Real URL and enable Mobile Redirect to m.YOURDOMAIN with Keep Path ON
+ 4b) In Cloudflare, go to Speed > Optimization.
+Enable AMP Real URL

- 4d) In Cloudflare, go to SSL/TLS, set the mode to Full (strict), enable Authenticated Origin Pull, make an origin certificate (in Origin Server) and save the private key as /key.pem on your VPS and the certificate as /cert.pem on your VPS
+ 4c) In Cloudflare, go to SSL/TLS, set the mode to Full (strict), enable Authenticated Origin Pull, make an origin certificate (in Origin Server) and save the private key as /key.pem on your VPS and the certificate as /cert.pem on your VPS

- 4e) Download https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem and save it on the VPS as /origin-pull-ca.pem.
+ 4d) Download https://support.cloudflare.com/hc/en-us/article_attachments/360044928032/origin-pull-ca.pem and save it on the VPS as /origin-pull-ca.pem.

 5. Download this repo on the VPS using "git clone https://github.com/Fates-List/FatesList"